Securing OpenSettings

 OpenSettings provides built-in Basic Authentication, and API communication defaults to Basic Authentication.

-To protect controllers, modify the OpenSettings controller registration:
+To protect controllers, enable the OpenSettings controller configuration from the Open Settings Spa:

 If your application acts as a consumer and Authorize = false